xgrau/fenitrothion-aegypti-Angola/README.md

 ## Setup

-To re-do the main analyses of the paper, just clone this repository and run the following `R` script:
+To re-do the main analyses of the paper, just clone this repository and run the following *R* script:

 ```bash
 git clone git@github.com:xgrau/fenitrothion-aegypti-Angola # or download it
 ```

-## Contents

-Folders:

-* `data_expression/`: sample-specific gene expression data, as produced by `salmon`.
-It's formatted for easy loading into `DESeq2`
-* `data_genome/`: genome annotations (GO, Pfam, gene names, etc.) required for functional enrichments and gene annotation.
-* `data_metadata/`: list of samples (12 in total) and sample classification.
-Sample classification codes are used in `DESeq2` to define specific comparisons between sample groups.
-* `helper_scripts`: custom scripts for basic plots (heatmaps, volcano plots) and functional gene enrichment.
-Sourced by the main scripts.
-* `results*/`: various folders with results, see below.

-## Analyses

-### Differential expression analyses
+## Differential expression

 To run the differential expression analysis: